pkirkham/pkirkham.github.io/_posts/analysis/2014-11-27-visual-core-analysis.md

 2. Run command Analyze/Measure
 3. Porosity is shown in the '%Area' column of the Results window that is produced

 The calculated porosity using the porosity mask generated from our core photograph is shown in Figure 5.
-This indicates that porosity of the image shown is 10.4 percent.
+This indicates that porosity for this particular image shown is 10.4 percent.

 <figure>
 	<a href="{{ site.url }}/images/visual-core-analysis-slide5.png" data-lightbox="image-5" data-title="Calculated porosity from binary porosity layer">